 You have a number of options for the buttery coating once you’ve cooked the potatoes, depending on your taste preferences: butter, ghee or olive oil.

 Angela’s recipe contains butter – lots of it!
-Much as I enjoy butter, I wanted to be sure these potatoes would turn out just as well dairy-free, since then all my family members could eat it.
+Much as I enjoy butter, I wanted to be sure these potatoes would turn out just as well dairy-free, since then all my family members could eat them.
 When I roast thin-skinned potatoes, I coat them in olive oil, so it was natural to use that as my fat of choice here.

 Pin for later!